vladimirmitnovitskiy/linux-block-device/README.md

 # Test

-The repository includes a C-based userspace testing utility (test_app) that writes 10MB of data to the raw block device, reads it back, verifies data integrity (encryption/decryption logic), and measures I/O speed.
+The repository includes a C-based userspace testing utility (test_app) that writes 10MB of data to the raw block device, reads it back, verifies data integrity, and measures I/O speed.

 ```bash
 sudo insmod ramdisk.ko